adelowo/portfolio/content/posts/2017-07-06-mocking-go.md

 layout: post
 tags: [Go, Testing]
 title: "Isolating and mocking the database in Go tests"
-description: "Mock the database in your Golang tests"
+summary: "Mock the database in your Golang tests"
+date: "2017-07-06"

 ---